 - Be free from any conflicts of interest;

 - Not have a member of their immediate family, friend, or other relative in the facility that they serve; and

 - Abide by The Ombudsman Code of Ethics.

-Because Friendly Visitors are trained before ever entering a facility, they are able to assist residents in a variety of ways that improve the level of services the residents receive.
+Because Volunteer Ombudsman are trained before ever entering a facility, they are able to assist residents in a variety of ways that improve the level of services the residents receive.

 Their interaction with residents and facility staff improves the quality of life and can enable facilities to improve quality of care.

 Make a difference in someone’s life, become a Volunteer Ombudsman.
 Call us at 843-554-2280 or email: [email protected]

 Senior Medicare Patrol (SMP) Volunteer Initiative helps people with Medicare become aware of Medicare billing fraud, how to identify fraud and steps to prevent fraud.
 Trident Area Agency on Aging is providing free, one-on-one assistance to people with Medicare and their families via telephone and face-to-face sessions, public education presentations and other programs.
 Call us at 843-554-2275 or email [email protected]